thepiratedev/thepiratedev.github.io/_posts/2017-09-22-learning-typescript.markdown

 categories: nodejs
 excerpt_separator: <!--more-->
 ---
-# Node.js
+# TypeScript
-> Node.js is a JavaScript runtime built on Chrome's V8 JavaScript engine.
+Typescript is a typed superset of Javascript that compiles to plain Javascript.

-We will try to learn the basics of node.js in this post.
+We will try to learn the basics of typescript in this post.
 We'll talk about what, why and how it works and how to install it.
-We're also gonna try to build our own simple module using node.js and publish it
 <!--more-->
 ### What is Typescript?
 Typescript is a typed superset of Javascript that compiles to plain Javascript.